Mathuiss/rdos/README.md

   <target>  The target host.
 Examples: 127.0.0.1:80, mywebsite.com:80

 Options:
-  -t, --threads <threads>  The size of the thread pool.
-Default: 64 [default: 64] -s, --size <size>        The size of the payloads.
-Default: 64 [default: 64] -d, --delay <delay>      The delay in miliseconds between sending the next payload.
-Default: 200 [default: 200] -h, --help               Print help
+  -t, --threads <threads>  The size of the thread pool. [default: 64] -s, --size <size>        The size of the payloads. [default: 64] -d, --delay <delay>      The delay in miliseconds between sending the next payload. [default: 200] -h, --help               Print help
   -V, --version            Print version
 ```